zuedev/eldragiir.guide/docs/_rulesets/dnd5e.md

 ### Warforged

-- The **Constructed Resilience** rule has changed: You still need to eat, drink, and sleep, but don't need to breathe.
+- The **Constructed Resilience** rule has changed: You still need to sleep, however the exhaustion you receive from not sleeping is more severe.